 A few years ago I completed the long walk starting from the village of Dale & walked the entire Dale Peninsula.
-It was, and still is, one of my favourite walks in Pembrokeshire.
+It was, and still is, one of my favourite hikes in Pembrokeshire.
 There is so much to see in this area.
-From old buildings & structures that were constructed during World War Two to buildings that date back to a few hundred years, it’s all here!
+From old buildings & structures built during World War Two to buildings that date back to a few hundred years, it’s all here!
 This time I only did a small portion, covering the St Anns Head area by the lighthouse, to the old Airfield with connections to the RAF & Navy.

 St Anns Head

-Dale Peninsula is near enough a remote area and if it wasn’t for a small piece of land connecting it with Pembrokeshire, it would be an island of its own.
+Dale Peninsula is near enough a remote area, and if it weren’t for a small piece of land connecting it with Pembrokeshire, it would be an island of its own.
 One particular area that is of interest is St Anns Head with its two lighthouses.
 One is still in operation and managed by Trinity House.
-The older one is now decommissioned but managed as a holiday let.
-Getting there is easy enough, just head to the end of Dale village then take a left and follow the road until you see a car park.
-It is advised to use this car park rather than continuing as the road is pretty tight & will just get congested.
-Having said that, it only takes ten to fifteen minutes on flat road to get to the lighthouses.
+The older one is decommissioned but operated as a holiday let.
+Getting to St Anns Head is easy enough, just head to the end of Dale village and take a left, then follow the road until you see a car park.
+It is advised to use this car park rather than continuing as the road is pretty tight & will get congested.
+It only takes ten to fifteen minutes on the smooth way to get to the lighthouses.

 Map of the Car Park at St Anns Head.

 The current lighthouse that is in operation is only a few yards away from the former lighthouse.
 It is private property so don’t trespass without permission first.
 You can walk around it though and get to the cliff line.
 But also take caution when taking this track, it is tiny and slippery in wet weather.
 There are also terraced houses or cottages as they are better known right next to the lighthouse that would have housed the employees of the lighthouse before it became automated in 1998.